 In preparation for the project, we had conducted years of comprehensive studies to understand the effects of the project, and the potential mitigation measures.
-These resulted in the Environmental Impact Statement which was used in the environmental assessment.
+These resulted in the Environmental Impact Statement, which was used in the environmental assessment.

-The resulting federal and provincial certificates included over 1,000 conditions that we are required to follow while building and operating the Site C dam.
+The resulting federal and provincial certificates we received included over 1,000 conditions that we are required to follow while building and operating the Site C dam.
 These conditions focus on avoiding, reducing or compensating for the potential effects that could result from the project.